<

 Schinus terebinthifolius Brazillian Pepper tree

 Note: Many, but not all, make good street trees.
-Some are especially prone to lifting
+Some trees are especially prone to lifting

 References